jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2c.md

 32 According to some, this second limitation should be extended beyond those foreign commodities which compete with our own.

-They say=
+They say:

-When the basic necessities which we export are taxed by foreign countries, it becomes proper to tax= the like necessities imported from them all foreign goods which compete our domestic produce Subsistence becomes dearer because of such taxes.
+When the basic necessities which we export are taxed by foreign countries, it becomes proper to tax:
+- the like necessities imported from them
+- all foreign goods which compete our domestic produce

+Subsistence becomes dearer because of such taxes.

 The price of labour must always rise with subsistence.

 Because of it, every domestic commodity becomes dearer indirectly.